chudisoft/vet-clinic/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> Collaborators of this project include:

 👤 **Christopher Uduekwe**